6 Questions to Consider before Starting Biologics for Rheumatoid Arthritis

 3. I’m confused — is it best to get infusion or injection?

 Most Biologics are administered either by injection or infusion.
 Injections are usually self-administered —your doctor or nurse will teach you how — and done either by pre-filled syringes or an auto-injector pen.
 Infusions happen at the clinic or infusion center, where the biologic is given through an IV.
-Xeljanz is the latest biologic released on the market and is an oral biologic that you take once a day.
+Xeljanz is the latest medication released on the market and is an oral medication in the new class called targeted synthetic DMARDs.
+It is a pill that is taken once or twice a day.
+Targeted synthetic medications are similar to biologics in efficacy and side effects.

 6. What can I expect in terms of side effects?

-The Biologics are immunosuppressants, so one of the primary side effects is an increased risk of infection.
+The Biologics and targeted synthetic DMARDs are immunosuppressants, so one of the primary side effects is an increased risk of infection.
 Most of the time, infection risks can be managed by being a bit more careful around dirty public areas, using frequent hand washing, and staying away from people who are sick.
 Upper respiratory infections (sinus infections) are also a common experience.

 To manage the risk of infection, it’s a good idea to get three vaccines: flu, pneumonia, and tetanus.
 As some of the Biologics can also increase your risk of getting shingles, it’s recommended that you get that vaccine prior to starting these drugs.